-Although she admits that she did not create electronics before she came to MIT as a student, Limor Fried spent a lot of time with her Brookline, MA high school friends coming to MIT to hang out – soaking up the hacking culture in the process.
-She says her friends were really interested in this new thing called the Internet.
+Although she admits that she did not create electronics before she came to MIT as a student, Limor Fried came to MIT with her Brookline, Massachusetts, high-school friends just to hang out, soaking up the hacking culture in the process.
+She says her friends were really interested in this new thing called "the Internet."

 “We heard that MIT had a connection to it,” she says, “so we used to walk into the W20 cluster, log in as root and run Mosaic on the Sparcs.”
 Then at night, she says, she and her friends would go to Anime Club or LSC.
 She remembers thinking “Wow!
 This is incredible.
 I wish I was a student here, everyone is so smart and there is so much fun stuff to do.
 I want to learn everything there is to know!”

-Initially a computer science major at Boston Univeristy, Fried transferred to MIT EECS in her junior year so she could become more involved in electrical engineering.
-By the time she entered the MEng program in EECS, Fried was happiest when she could work late hours assembling electronic devices — unique gadgets that she began to sell online—while freely sharing her design plans.
+Initially a computer science major at Boston University, Fried transferred to MIT EECS in her junior year so she could become more involved in electrical engineering.
+By the time she entered the MEng program in EECS, Fried was happiest when she could work late hours assembling electronic devices — unique gadgets that she began to sell online — while freely sharing her design plans.
 At this stage in her life, Limor Fried had taken on the moniker “Ladyada,” after a 19th-century female mathematician and first computer programmer, so it was only natural that she named her startup company Adafruit Industries.

 From then to now